-Even when I was on the other side as a Promoter I could not understand the speed, for example in an hour I immediately received the answer and the link to activate a presale and sell the tickets immediately, while with the other ticketing services this is not the case.
+Even when I was on the other side as a Promoter I could not understand the speed, for example in an hour I immediately received the answer and the link to activate a presale and sell the tickets.
+In contrast, this is not the case with the other ticketing services.

-In 2020 with the outbreak of the Covid pandemic, the world of live music has suffered a very hard blow, but as often happens in difficult conditions, new opportunities arise and live-streaming events seem to be the only antidote at this stage, to overcome this moment, but the potential of this formula actually seems to have a much broader perspective in the near future as well.
-Here is how Dice.tv fits into this scenario as it integrates into your ticketing platform project?
+In 2020 with the Covid pandemic outbreak, the world of live music has suffered a tough blow.
+Still, as often happens in difficult conditions, new opportunities arise, and live-streaming events seem to be the only antidote at this stage, to overcome this moment.
+Still, this formula’s potential actually seems to have a much broader perspective soon as well.
+How Dice.tv fits into this scenario as it integrates into your ticketing platform project?

 It was something we developed in record time precisely because of the pandemic.

-Dice.Tv was created to provide a timely response to a market need and request for streaming events at a time when events with an audience were not possible.
+Dice.Tv was created to provide a timely response to a market need and request for streaming events when events with an audience were not possible.

-Being a platform born in the UK but of worldwide use, it has allowed us to be able to sell access to streaming events without constraints and territorial limits.
+Being a platform born in the UK but of worldwide use, it has allowed us to sell access to streaming events without constraints and territorial limits.

-Therefore, publishing a virtual event on the platform will probably allow me to be able to gather audiences from all over the world from New York, Tokyo, or Cape Town.
+Therefore, publishing a virtual event on the platform will probably allow me to gather audiences from all over the world from New York, Tokyo, or Cape Town.

-In Italy, during the lockdown, we had an overdose of content, even a little low quality on the various social channels, of various artists who did their performances for free, and this slowed down the development process related to ticketing a bit. of online events.
+During the lockdown in Italy, we had an overdose of content, even a little low quality on the various social channels, of various artists who did their performances for free.

-They too are beginning to understand that it is not an alternative, but a possible integration to the concert as we are used to seeing it, which we will also carry on once this period of the pandemic is over and everything will return to normal.
+They too, are beginning to understand that it is not an alternative.
+Still, a possible integration to the concert as we are used to seeing it, which we will also carry on once this period of the pandemic is over, and everything will return to normal.

 Obviously producing a show with a quality live stream doesn’t come cheap.

-Like all things at the beginning they have a certain cost and then with the passage of time they align with the market there are many companies that are specializing in the production of streaming content, and in a moment like this having to work, they tend to propose of co-productions where they earn a percentage together with the promoter himself, without imposing fixed costs.
+Like all things, in the beginning, they have a certain cost and then with time they align with the market many companies are specializing in the production of streaming content.
+In a moment like this having to work, they tend to propose co-productions where they earn a percentage together with the promoter himself, without imposing fixed costs.

 Our strength lies in the protection of the link that our development team is working on to protect it, to encrypt it, and to be able to embed it in the password management and thus protect access by selling a ticket.

-The problem of rights is linked to the platform of use such as Youtube, and therefore it is an external problem to our process, while our main activity and our focus are to create, protect and sell the ticket as an access system to the concert or to the event on an international platform, with the possibility of selling abroad.
+The problem of rights is linked to the platform of use such as Youtube.
+Therefore it is an external problem to our process, while our main activity and focus are to create, protect and sell the ticket as an access system to the concert or to the event on an international platform, with the possibility of selling abroad.

 Even for a club, a music venue, what perspective is there with dice.tv?
-I ask you because I know several club owners who are thinking about how to transfer their concert schedule on a platform to be able to continue with live streaming events but they don’t know how to move and where to land.
+I ask you because I know several club owners who are thinking about how to transfer their concert schedule on a platform to continue with live streaming events, but they don’t know how to move and where to land.
 What would you recommend to do?

-We are working a lot with the locals to support them also through consultancy, to make even the most skeptical of the possibilities understand.
+We are working a lot with the locals to support them through consultancy, to make even the most sceptical of the possibilities understand.

-Even if the premises are closed now, we are still trying to reason with them and make them understand the importance of being able to collaborate.
+Even if the premises are closed now, we are still trying to reason with them and understand the importance of collaborating.

 We are working exclusively with venues to look forward to offering both the ability to sell access to the live concert and the streaming concert.

-We are intervening now trying to support the venues also with exclusive three-year agreements to support them both on live and streaming events.
+We are now trying to support the venues with exclusive three-year agreements to support them both on live and streaming events.

 Many of the Italian clubs have already formed exclusive agreements with us.

-But big platforms like Facebook – Twitch and YouTube are opening up to music with various solutions just for musicians who want to create their own events and raise funds and thus also offering integrated ticketing solutions.
+But big platforms like Facebook – Twitch and YouTube are opening up to music with various solutions just for musicians who want to create their own events and raise funds and offer integrated ticketing solutions.
 As you can see the relationship with these giants for the music sector and for players like DICE.FM

 So our relationship with them is one of collaboration and partnership.